 Indigo Shire Council routinely maintains around 500km of sealed roads in its maintenance schedule.

 A percentage of sealed road is re-sealed each year.
 This is when a new layer of seal is spread across the road to repair the surface.

 Indigo Shire has a Roadside Management Plan in place to protect vegetation on the side of Council roads.
 Click here to view the Roadside Management Plan.

 Maintenance of the 'crossover' is the responsibility of the property owner.
 The pipe or 'bridge' should be kept free of leaf litter and any silt build-up should be removed from the entry and exit to the drainage pipe to ensure the free flow of storm water through the pipe or under the 'bridge'.
 Guideposts should be maintained either side of the crossover.
 If you have tried unsuccessfully to unblock the culvert in front of your property, we can help. please contact our Civil Operations Department on 1300 365 003 for advice and assistance.

 A gravel driveway should be kept level and free of potholes so the driveway is not a hazard to pedestrians.
 Concrete or bituminous sealed driveways should also be regularly inspected to ensure that they are hazard free for pedestrians.

-Stormwater - all new buildings is required to be connected to an point of discharge.
+Stormwater - all new buildings are required to be connected to an point of discharge.
 To arrange an inspection with Councils Works Officer, complete the form and submit to any Council Office.
-Note a fee is payable upon application - application form
+Note a fee is payable upon application - application form.